-New law enacted in 2018: Arkansas voters enacted a constitutional amendment, via ballot initiative, that enshrined a photo ID requirement for voting in the state constitution.
+New restriction enacted in 2018: Arkansas voters enacted a constitutional amendment, via ballot initiative, that enshrined a photo ID requirement for voting in the state constitution.

-New law in place in 2018: Requires that voters show one of a limited set of IDs.
+New restriction(s) in place in 2018: Requires that voters show one of a limited set of IDs.